intermezzio/s23-data-science/challenges/c08-structures-assignment.md

 - Assuming your scopus is the probability of failure `POF` defined above, does your estimate exhibit real variability, induced variability, or both?
-  - My estimate exhibits both because it inherits both real and induced variability when observing the distribution of strengths of different parts
+  - My estimate exhibits real variability when observing the distribution of strengths of different parts
 - Does this confidence interval imply that `POF < 0.03`?
   - Because the confidence interval is fully in the range of `POF < 0.03` (the high is about `0.023`), the data do suggest that